Follow Us Facebook WhatsApp Google Profile links

 ADVERTISEMENT

-Iraq coach Graham Arnold had set his side up in a 4-5-1 formation for the match, moving away from his usual 4-4-2 in an attempt to contain France's attacking threat.
-For large parts of the half, the plan worked reasonably well.
+Earlier, Iraq coach Graham Arnold had set his side up in a 4-5-1 formation, moving away from his preferred 4-4-2 in an attempt to contain France's attacking threat.
+In the first half, the plan worked reasonably well.

-Their packed midfield helped disrupt France's rhythm and occasionally allowed the Lions of Mesopotamia to advance into the final third.
+Their packed midfield disrupted France's rhythm and occasionally allowed the Lions of Mesopotamia to advance into the final third.
 However, the finishing touch was lacking.
-Whenever Iraq managed to hold possession, they showed flashes of promise on the counterattack, but an aggressive French press made sustained attacks difficult.
+Whenever Iraq managed to hold possession, they showed flashes of promise on the counterattack, but France's aggressive pressing made sustained attacks difficult.

 ADVERTISEMENT